Bolt hits leadoff sacrifice fly in 10th, A's beat Marlins - WHIZ News

 TRAINER’S ROOM

-A’s: CF Ramon Laureano (left oblique) backed off his injury rehabilitation program slightly, owing to what Oakland manager Mark Kotsay termed as “general body soreness.”
+A’s: CF Ramon Laureano (left oblique) backed off his injury rehabilitation program slightly, owing to what Kotsay termed as “general body soreness.”
 Laureano is expected to resume his regular program Thursday.”

 UP NEXT